×

 6. Artwork

-One of the best things about artwork in the home is it gives you a chance to show off more of who you are—and you don’t need to break the bank doing it.
+One of the best things about artwork in the home is that it gives you a chance to show off more of who you are—and you don’t need to break the bank doing it.
 No one says you have to walk into a gallery and dump a paycheck on a painting.
-Sometimes all you need is a trip to a thrift store or a friend’s charcoal drawing to bring life to your walls.
+Sometimes, all you need is a trip to a thrift store or a friend’s charcoal drawing to bring life to your walls.

 7. Vintage Pieces

 Vintage pieces are great because they go beyond one or two items.
-Oftentimes people dismiss vintage items as antique lamps or 60-year-old clothing trunks, but they can stretch to just about anything for any room.
+Oftentimes, people dismiss vintage items as antique lamps or 60-year-old clothing trunks, but they can stretch to just about anything for any room.
 Plus, it’s a good excuse to go thrifting.

 8. Striped Furniture